GR-ROM/JBson/README.md

 ## ⚡ Key Features

 - ✅ **High Performance**: Built from the ground up with speed in mind.
-Pure byte-level operations, zero-reflection runtime mode.
+Pure byte-level operations.
 - 🧩 **Fully Compliant**: Conforms to the BSON specification v1.1.
 - 🔧 **Custom POJO Binding**: Annotation-based field mapping for flexible document-object translation.
 - 📦 **No Dependencies**: Self-contained.
 No `bson`, `jackson`, or `gson` dependencies.